 Approved by the Government of the Republic of North Macedonia in August 2000

 The Free Zones Authority was officially launched in January 2002.

 Sped up the overall progress of the country’s economy

-By 2006, with the Government of the Republic of Macedonia further implementing its strategy for accelerated economic development and making FDI attraction a top priority, the Zones were blessed with new opportunities to speed up the overall progress of the country’s economy.
+By 2006, with the Government of the Republic of North Macedonia further implementing its strategy for accelerated economic development and making FDI attraction a top priority, the Zones were blessed with new opportunities to speed up the overall progress of the country’s economy.

 On October 5, 2006 Johnson Controls, the first tenant of the Skopje 1 free zone, laid the foundation stone of their new plant.
 The project was completed and put into operation by the end of 2007.

-As a representative body of the Government of the Republic of Macedonia, the Free Zones Authority manages the administrative affairs of all zones within the country.
+As a representative body of the Government of the Republic of North Macedonia, the Free Zones Authority manages the administrative affairs of all zones within the country.

 The Free Zones Authority currently manages three fully operational zones: Skopje 1 and 2 in the capital, and one in Stip, the largest town in eastern Macedonia.
 The zone in Tetovo is currently operating as a public private partnership, and is in the process of implementing its first investment projects.
 Simultaneously, eleven zones intended for equal economic advancement of all regions in Macedonia are in various stages of development.

 In accordance with the Free Zones Authority’s concept and mission, we strive to become an international business hub in Southeastern Europe by providing world-class infrastructure supported with service excellence and incentives unparalleled anywhere in the region and wider.